dzirbel/Game-of-Life/README.md

 ## Installation

 The Game of Life is very simple to install and run.
-Simply downlaod the latest JAR from the repository (https://github.com/zirbinator/Game-of-Life in the "Downloads" tab on the right) and run it.
+Simply downlaod the latest JAR from the repository (currently in the root repository since github has removed Downloads) and run it.
 On some Linux/Unix systems, this file may have to be marked as executable bit.

 The only requirement to run the Game of Life is a recent installation of Java (1.5 or later).